-As we continue to develop the Nanox.ARC, we expect to take a multi-step approach to the regulatory clearance process.
-As a first step, we submitted a 510(k) application for a single-source version of the Nanox.ARC to an accredited Review Organization under the Third Party Review Program in January 2020.
-As part of the review process, in March 2020, we received an additional information request, referred to as a major deficiency letter, from the Review Organization which, among other things, required us to provide additional data and other information to complete the application and to address certain deficiencies highlighted by the reviewer, including the results of certain performance tests.
-In response to the feedback we received from the Review Organization, we have conducted additional product testing and expect to submit the results of these tests, along with our response, to the Review Organization, in the third quarter of 2020.
-Our original timeline for completing the application was delayed due to the impact of COVID-19 on the external labs we work with to complete our product testing.
-We will continue to optimize and develop further features of the Nanox.ARC, and plan to submit an additional 510(k) application under the Third Party Review Program with respect to the multiple-source Nanox.ARC during the fourth quarter of 2020, which, if cleared, will be our commercial imaging system.
-We believe that neither our novel digital X-ray source nor the Nanox.CLOUD will require regulatory approval or clearance.
-However, to date, we have not obtained feedback from the FDA regarding our regulatory strategy.
-We introduced a working prototype of the Nanox.ARC in February 2020 and, if cleared, we plan to deploy the first Nanox.ARC in the first half of 2021.
-If cleared, we are targeting a minimum installed base of at least 1,000 Nanox Systems in the second half of 2021, with the goal to finalize deployment of the initial 15,000 Nanox Systems by 2024.
+As we continue to develop the Nanox.ARC, we are taking a multi-step approach to the regulatory clearance process.
+As a first step, we submitted a 510(k) premarket notification for a single-source version of the Nanox.ARC to an accredited Review Organization under the Third Party Review Program in January 2020.
+As part of the review process, in March 2020, we received an information request, referred to as a major deficiency letter, from the Review Organization which, among other things, required us to provide additional data and other information to complete the application and to address certain deficiencies highlighted by the reviewer, including the results of certain performance tests.
+On September 3, 2020, we submitted our response to the Review Organization.
+The response included additional data and other information to complete the application and to address certain deficiencies identified by the reviewer, including the results of certain performance tests.
+On September 10, 2020, the Review Organization requested that we include a second predicate device in our 510(k) premarket notification.
+On September 26, 2020, we submitted our revised 510(k) premarket notification to the Review Organization, which the Review Organization subsequently recommended to the FDA for clearance on December 28, 2020.
+On January 1, 2021, we received an information request from the FDA through the Review Organization regarding our submission, which we responded to on January 4, 2021.
+On January 30, 2021, we received additional information requests from the FDA which, among other things, require us to address certain deficiencies and questions, including requests that we provide additional support regarding the intended use of the Nanox.ARC and the comparability of the Nanox.ARC to the predicate device.
+We plan to respond to these requests promptly.
+In addition, we will continue to work to address further information requests, if any.
+In addition, we will continue to optimize and develop features of the Nanox.ARC, and plan to submit an additional 510(k) premarket notification to the FDA with respect to the multi-source Nanox.ARC and the Nanox.CLOUD during 2021.
+If cleared by the FDA, we expect to commercialize the multi-source Nanox.ARC and we may seek alternatives for commercialization of our singlesource Nanox.ARC.
+We believe that our novel digital X-ray source will not require FDA approval or clearance.
+However, to date, we have not obtained feedback from the

+FDA regarding our regulatory strategy with respect to our digital X-ray source.
+We first demonstrated a working prototype of the Nanox.ARC in February 2020 and, if cleared by the FDA and authorized by similar regulatory agencies in other jurisdictions, we are targeting shipment of 1,000 Nanox Systems by the first quarter of 2022, with the goal to finalize deployment of the initial 15,000 Nanox Systems by the end of 2024.